Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI: Resilience against Adaptive Attacks

 Table~\ref{tab:adversarial-results} shows results for \sysname using the \ideaTwo classifier (NH setting) on the challenging LLaMA-2 chatbot.
 For the \catone and \cattwo categories, our adversarial samples successfully inject toxicity (RTR $>47\%$), while preserving semantic similarity.
 Our \sysname defense effectively mitigates toxicity in both categories (RTR $<1.8\%$), significantly lower than no-attack.
 Upon further investigation, we find that PromptAttack did not produce highly effective adversarial samples.
 For example, in \catone, there was only a 2.86\% degradation in Recall ($\Delta R$).
-Table~\ref{tab:adversarial-results1} (Appendix) has results for other configurations of \sysname, and we observe similar successful outcomes.
+We observe similar outcomes for CH setting (results omitted for brevity).